Sticksnut/DotFiles/README.md

 ![](screenshots/screenshot.png)

-NOTE: the KITTY terminal config is not complete and isnt well made at the moment, this will improve in the future, for now feel free to use the terminator config instead.
+Things to note: the KITTY terminal config is not complete and isnt well made at the moment, this will improve in the future, for now feel free to use the terminator config instead.

+Please remember to change ``set $monitor1`` ```set $monitor2``` ```exec_always xrandr --output --mode 1920x1080 --rate 240.00 --primary --left-of DP-2```
+and ```workspace $ws1 output $monitor1``` to whatever corosponds to your system/setup, you can run xrandr in the terminal to find out what your monitors are listed as.

 The CLI tools used in the screenshot are as follows: [Unimatrix](https://github.com/will8211/unimatrix) [Htop](https://htop.dev/) [Cava](https://github.com/karlstav/cava) [Pokeshell](https://github.com/acxz/pokeshell) [Afetch](https://github.com/13-CF/afetch)